MaximeEme/Bellabeat_Case_Study/README.md

 3. **Preview the datasets**

-I previewed the datasets and checked the summary of every columns.
+I previewed the datasets and checked the summary of every column.

 ```{r}
 head(dailyActivity_merged)